 The colocation firm acquired 24 locations consisting of 29 data center buildings across 15 metro areas from the telco, totaling around 2.4 million square feet.
 Many of the facilities were those Verizon inherited when it bought Terremark in 2011.

-EQT Infrastructure acquired EdgeConneX last year.
+EQT Infrastructure acquired EdgeConneX in 2019.
 While the exact value of the deal was never disclosed, reports pin the acquisition at around $2.5 billion.
 Founded in 2009, EdgeConneX has more than 40 data centers globally.

 Since the deal, EdgeConneX has begun new projects in Spain and Ireland, expanded existing US facilities, formed a joint venture in India, and acquired two data centers in Israel.